Transfer students are required to submit

 Our Student Financial Services office can help you and your family understand options for paying for school with FAFSA (“Free Application for Federal Student Aid”), merit- or need-based aid, and numerous scholarship and grant opportunities.

 Admitted transfer students will receive an official credit evaluation and a program evaluation with their letter of acceptance.
 The evaluation includes a list of transferable courses with the Suffolk University equivalent course, and indicates how these courses apply to their given major.
-Read more information about transfer credit policies and transfer credit equivalencies.
+Courses must be taken at a regionally accredited institution or, in the case of an international institution, recognized by the Ministry of Education of that particular country.
+International students may be required to have their credentials evaluated by a professional service.

 Art & Design

 Students transferring to the BFA programs in Art & Design must submit a portfolio

 The portfolio may be submitted using one of the following options:

 Transfer candidates who have completed studio courses at a regionally accredited college or university should be prepared to present a portfolio (3-5 pieces per course) representing work from each course for which they are seeking transfer credit.
 This portfolio (minimum of 15 pieces) will serve as the mechanism to assess both admissibility to the BFA and to evaluate studio coursework for which you are seeking transfer credit.

 |Spring Transfer Admission & Financial Aid||December 1|